Beyoncé Preps for Birth by Moving Closer to Hospital: Report

 Beyoncé is keeping busy during the last trimester of her pregnancy by attending glamorous events, documenting her outfits on Instagram, and chowing down on tacos with Kelly Rowland on Cinco de Mayo.
-However, Radar Online reports that’s not the only thing the pop goddess is up to.
+However, Radar Online reports those aren’t the only things the pop goddess is up to.
 According to the gossip site, “Queen Bey and her family quietly relocated to a rental home situated just minutes from Cedars-Sinai Hospital in L.A.”

 Radar’s source says, “Beyoncé has already decided that the twins will be born at Cedars, and she wants Jay Z to have a house for them to return to when they leave, not a hotel… Beyoncé wants everything to be perfect and things keep going wrong.
 And this move near the hospital will make her delivery so much easier, she thinks.”